 After your ABS has dried, you can keep it dry by sealing it in a bag made of aluminum foil.

 They have been praised by many for being strong, thick, and high-quality aluminum bags.
-These bags allows easy fillings and make sure to squueze out excess air before sealing.back to menu ↑
+These bags allow easy fillings and make sure to squeeze out excess air before sealing.back to menu ↑

 PETG can be dried in an oven at 65-70°C for the duration of 4-6 hours.
 PrintDry Pro (Purchase Here) is the best option to efficiently dry and store the filament.
-You can also use a food dehydrator to dry PETG.
+You can also dry PETG FIlament using a food dehydrator.
 A filament dryer is also available for PETG that keeps it dry and free from moisture.

 Let’s look at some ways to dry PETG.

 a.
 Drying PETG in Oven

 As PETG is hygroscopic and absorbs moisture, a regular oven is one of the best ways to dry PETG.
 If your filament has been out in the open for a while, this is an easy way to remove any PETG moisture.

 PETG drying temperature should be between 65-70degC and 4-6 hours.

 b.
 PrintDry Pro Filament Drying System

 PrintDry Filament Drying System created by MatterHackers is a specialized highly for PETG.
 It can be purchased for $180.